 Nope, your pirates are staying in whatever wallet you acquired them in and will remain safe as long as you don’t click on any suspicious links.
 (Don’t be like BAYC holders and use a hardware wallet for your pirates.)

 As far as we know, no other games are doing this yet and we’re excited to push the space forward by removing friction to onchain gameplay.
 We hope that others will copy and build off this innovation and follow us into a fully decentralized world.

 What happens if I change my browser or clear my cache?

-You will be prompted to authorize a new game wallet which will cost a minimal amount of gas on Polygon.
+You will be prompted to authorize a new game wallet.
 The game wallet never holds any of your game items or Pirates.
 Clearing your cache does not put any of your assets at risk.

 Is the contract audited?

 What’s actually happening from a technical perspective?